firehawkvfx/firehawk/README.md

   }
 }
 ```
-and provided your region is set correctly in private-variables.tf, then that ami will be looked up.
+and provided your region is set correctly in private-variables.tf, then that ami IDwill be looked up correctly.

-### your first terraform apply ###
+### Your first terraform apply
-in the open firehawk repo, I recommend open up the main.tf file and comment out everything except the vpc to ensure you can create the vpc, and connect openvpn.
+In the open firehawk repo, I recommend you pen up the main.tf file and comment out everything except the vpc to ensure you can create the vpc, and also connect openvpn.
 It’s necesary for this component to work before moving forward.

+    sudo service openvpn restart

 run:
 terraform init